openclimatefix/uk-pv-national-gsp-api/README.md

 This API is temporarily deployed on AWS Elastic Beanstalk.
 We will move it to a more stable service once the API matures.

+If you want to deploy a new release, then please adjust the version in `docker-compose.yml`.

 ```bash
 eb init
 eb deploy --message="Add message here"